-In this article I’m going to show you how to sit on a dirt bike so that you will get more traction and confidence while riding off-road.
+In this article and video, I’m going to show you how to sit on a dirt bike so that you will get more traction and confidence while riding off-road.

 How to position yourself on a dirt bike